epfldata/SimulationEngine/README.md

 given that `tellMeThis()` and `doThat()` are public methods in Sim2's class.
 The transpiler converts it to delivering a message to Sim2 and waiting for a reply.
 When the reply arrives, the function returns and Sim1's variables ```secret``` and ```workDone```  get their values.

-Besides blocking calls, Sim can also send asynchronous messages, with a different syntax```asyncMessage(() => msg)```.
+Besides blocking calls, Sims can also send asynchronous messages, with a different syntax```asyncMessage(() => msg)```.
 For asynchronous messaging, the Sim places the message in its mailbox and continues.
 Messages are not delivered immediately.

 Function ```waitLabel``` signals that messages in the Sim's mailbox are ready to be delivered.

 Apart from communicating with others, Sim decides when it wants to check its mailbox by calling another DSL function, ```handleMessages```.
-We also have another special instruction, `interrupt`.
 You can find the signature of these methods here ```/src/main/scala/meta/classLifting/SpecialInstructions.scala```

 ### <a name="Meta-Programs"></a> Sims as Meta-Programs
 The embedded DSL is in a staged meta-programming environment.
 Staging is the operation that generates **object programs** from **meta-programs**.
-In our framework, users define the behaviour of each agent in **meta-programs** written in a subset of Scala enriched with DSL, which are then translated by our transpiler to **object programs** (valid Scala source programs).
+In our framework, users define the behaviour of each agent in **meta-programs** written in a subset of Scala enriched with DSL.
+We offer two flavors of DSL, one with compilation and one without.
+For the compiled version, our transpiler compiles the source programs to **object programs** (valid Scala source programs) in `generated\` folder with the help of Squid.
+For the non-compiled version, we use Scala quasiquote and coroutines.
+Right now we do not support blocking calls in the non-compiled version.

-We use Squid meta-programming framework.
-As of now, you need to build Squid locally (branch: class-lifting).
+We include uber jars of the Squid (class-lifting branch) in the lib/ folder of dependent subprojects (currently under `core/` and `example/`).
+If you prefer, you can also build it locally and uncomment the lines in build.sbt which loads Squid snapshot.

 ```
 - clone the class-lifting branch of Squid repo: